aws-samples/pgp-decryption-for-transfer-family/README.md

     - Press enter for all other options to leave them as default, refer to image for reference:
 ![image](https://user-images.githubusercontent.com/59907142/181582434-2df2a594-d905-4b69-973b-2fa8880a350d.png)

-### Creating Transfer Family Server
+#### Option 3: Manually Creating Transfer Family Server via AWS Console
 - If you don't want to deploy the custom Transfer Family identity provider via CloudFormation mentioned in the above step, and don't have a currently up and running Transfer Family server, please refer to this link for instructions on how to create a new Transfer Family server: https://docs.aws.amazon.com/transfer/latest/userguide/getting-started.html
-- If you deployed the CloudFormation stack mentioned in the step above, you can ignore this step.

 ### Adding Private Key to Secrets Manager
 - On the AWS Console, navigate to Secrets Manager.